 - recessed chin or large overbite

-In the United States, Black people, Hispanic people, and Native Americans are more likely to have sleep apnea than white people.
+In the United States, Black people, Hispanic people, and Native Americans are

 A 2020 study suggests that inflammation may play a role in sleep apnea.

 - diseases that affect the central nervous system, such as encephalitis